manasiChoughule/Time-Series-Sales-Forecast/README.md

 LATAM (Latin America) |
 US (United States)	|

 Based on these, there are 21 unique "Market-Segments" for which the sales forecasts can be made.
-That is the dataset needs to be prepared such that you get the Order-Date, Sales and Profit for the 21 market segments.
+That is the dataset needs to be prepared such that you get the Order-Date, Sales, and Profit for the 21 market segments.

 Now, due to certain unpredictable circumstances in the market, as a company, you are prioritizing only the best and most consistent market segment in terms of profitability.
 You want to see which market segment is the most consistently profitable.
-And then, you want to forecast the sales for that most consistently profitable market-segment only.
+And then, you want to forecast the sales for that most consistently profitable market segment only.
 This way you know that the market region your company is investing in will be beneficial for the company as the forecasts will be reliable.
 As of now, you do not want to focus on other market segments that might have not been very consistent and profitable to your company.

 So, not all of these 21 market segments are important from the store’s point of view.
-You need to find out the most consistently profitable market-segment from the above and forecast the sales and demand for that single market-segment only and not for all.
+You need to find out the most consistently profitable market segment from the above and forecast the sales and demand for that single market segment only and not for all.

-Now the question is how do you find that most profitable market segment from the 21 market segments?
+Now the question is how do you find the most profitable market segment from the 21 market segments?
 ## How to find the most profitable market segment?

-By now, it’s clear that you only need to work on one market-segment which is the most consistently profitable.
-To find the most consistently profitable market-segment you will be using a measure called "Coefficient of Variation (CoV)".
-The coefficient of variation or CoV is nothing but the ratio of the standard deviation to mean for the data that it is being calculated for.
+By now, it’s clear that you only need to work on one market segment which is the most consistently profitable.
+To find the most consistently profitable market segment you will be using a measure called "Coefficient of Variation (CoV)".
+The coefficient of variation or CoV is nothing but the ratio of the standard deviation to the mean for the data that it is being calculated for.